jrkerns/pylinac/docs/source/topics/rigid_transformations.rst

 2. Phantom placement with respect to image (global) coordinates:
     2.1.
 Let's start with a centered (nominal) phantom

     2.2.
-Then roll the phantom by 30 deg (exaggerated for visual purposed only)
+Then roll the phantom by 30 deg (exaggerated for visual purposes only)

     .. math::
       Tf_1 = R(30°)